Chart Color Schemes

 Infrastructure

-Eltham has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Eltham has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects that could affect the area.
-Key projects include the Eltham and Diamond Creek Major Activity Centres Structure Plans, Eltham High School Upgrade and Modernisation, Eltham Lower Park Upgrade, and Andrew Pocket Park Development.
-The following list details those most relevant.
+AreaSearch identified 21 projects that could affect this region.
+Notable projects include the Eltham and Diamond Creek Major Activity Centres Structure Plans, Eltham High School Upgrade and Modernisation, Eltham Lower Park Upgrade, and Andrew Pocket Park Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.